uuinfofp/uuinfofp.github.io/index.md

 * develop a small, real world game in the functional language Haskell.

 ### Latest news
+#### *2019-09-27* : Extra point-free style exercises

+  One of you requested some extra exercises to practice programming in point-free style.
+  You can find a list of expressions to translate into point-free form [here](practicals/pointfree.txt).
+Solutions to these exercises can be found [here](practicals/pointfree_solutions.txt).

 #### *2019-09-26* : Extra type inference exercises